dwaller/circuitbox/README.md

       # number of requests within 1 minute before it calculates error rates
       volume_threshold: 10,

+      # the store you want to use to save the circuit state so it can be
+      # tracked, this needs to be Moneta compatible, and support increment
+      cache: Moneta.new(:Memory)

       # exceeding this rate will open the circuit
       error_threshold:  50,